-Even if you do exactly the right things, you can still end up with a streak or three.
+Even if you do exactly the right things, like mixing vinegar with distilled water and wiping with newspaper, it's possible to end up with a frustrating streak or three.
 In that case, the simplest solution is to finish the job with a quick buff.

-As always, keeping up with the job makes it a whole lot easier.
-The less dirt and grime your windows accumulate, the less time you'll spend cleaning them -- a quick vinegar spritz, newspaper swipe and you're on your way.
+As with most cases of household cleaning and maintenance, staying on top of the job makes it a whole lot easier.
+The less dirt and grime your windows accumulate, the less time you'll spend cleaning them.

 - APEC Water.
 "Hard Vs. Soft Water Explained."
 2018 (Oct.
 17, 2018) https://www.freedrinkingwater.com/water-education/quality-water-hard.htm